arykalin/test-import/README.md

 2. Run `make dev_server` to start Vault server

+3. Run `make dev` to build and enable plugin.

-3. Run `make dev` to sign random certificate and import it to the Platform.
+4. Run `make import` to sign random certificate and import it to the Platform.